 Speed and efficiency — sub-second responses, low cost.
 Handles classification, summarization, extraction, and lightweight generation.
 Improved substantially on instruction following compared to its predecessor.

-Pricing: Haiku ~$0.25/M input.
+Pricing: Haiku ~$1/M input, $5/M output.
 Sonnet ~$3/M. Opus ~$15/M.

 For a deeper dive: Claude Opus 4.6 analysis.

 OpenAI's lineup bifurcated into two tracks: the GPT series for multimodal general intelligence, and the o-series for explicit reasoning chains.
+GPT-5 now sits at the top of the family.

 Context window: 128K tokens.
 Faithful recall across the full window is solid.